70 Missions Over Europe

 When the Japanese attacked Pearl Harbor Art was a 20 year old Chicagoan selling furniture during the day and attending Northwestern University at night.
 Like so many of his contemporaries Art soon joined the military, in his case the Army Air Force.
 Art trained in Santa Anita, California and received his Navigator Wings in October of 1942, about the time that he turned 21.
 Second Lieutenant Barton was assigned to the 453rd Bomb Squadron, 323rd Bomb Group, which was part of the 8th Air Force.
 In April 1943 Art was stationed in Earls Colne, England as a navigator/bombardier.
 Art flew in the Martin Marauder B-26 medium bomber named “Goatee Hell”.

 Among Art’s military awards were two Purple Hearts, the first for being wounded on a mission over Martinvast, France and the other for being injured on D-Day.
-One of Art’s proudest moments was serving as lead navigator on two low-level bombing raids (since the original writing I've been informed that there Art flew on 5 other missions on D-Day)in support of the D-Day landings, June 6, 1944.
-During his second (actually his seventh) mission on D-Day a Nazi anti-aircraft shell-burst shattered the Plexiglas nose that Art was seated in; he died earlier this month with some of that shrapnel still in his body.
+One of Art’s proudest moments was serving as lead navigator on two low-level bombing raids in support of the D-Day landings, June 6, 1944.
+During his second mission on D-Day a Nazi anti-aircraft shell-burst shattered the Plexiglas nose that Art was seated in; he died earlier this month with some of that shrapnel still in his body.

 After leaving Europe Art trained French officers at Selfridge Field in Michigan and Barksdale Field in Louisiana.
 After that Art participated in the Seventh War Bond Drive.
 The 23 year old First Lieutenant Arthur H. Barton was honorably discharged from the Army Air Force on June 14, 1945 after being awarded the following decorations: